team-pp-studio/VoiceTuber/README.md

 -   Audio amplitude analysis to use different sets of mouth shapes based on the loudness or quietness of the VTuber's speech
 -   Pitch analysis for detecting excitement or screaming

+### 2.8.
+Voice Anonymization

+- Speech-to-text (STT) conversion to transcribe the streamer's voice into text
+- Text-to-speech (TTS) system to vocalize the transcribed text with a synthetic voice, concealing the streamer's real voice Various synthetic voice options for customization and personalization

+By incorporating the voice anonymization feature, you can cater to a wider audience of streamers, including those who are concerned about privacy or prefer not to reveal their actual voice.
+This added functionality can make your PNGTuber software even more versatile and appealing to a diverse range of users.

 3\.
 Open-Source and Lightweight Approach
 ----------------------------------------